rackerlabs/support-how-to/content/rackspace-email/manage-email-administrators-with-the-cloud-office-control-panel.md

 8. Click **Save**.

-An email is then sent to the newly created administrator's provided email address.
-The email contains instructions for the administrator to login to their new account and setup their security question and password.
+An email is then sent to the newly created administrator's email address.
+The email contains instructions for the administrator to log in to their new account and set up their security question and password.

 ### Delete an administrator

-Deleting an administrator completely removes the admin user from the control panel.
+Deleting an administrator removes the admin user from the control panel.
 If access needs to be granted again, a different Super Administrator must re-create the user.

-To delete an administrator, [log in to the control panel](https://cp.rackspace.com/), and perform the following steps:
+To delete an administrator, [log in to the control panel](https://cp.rackspace.com/) and perform the following steps:

 1. Under **Common Actions**, click **Manage Administrators**.
 2. Select the check box next to each administrator that you want to delete.
-If you delete the logged-in administrator, you will be logged out upon deletion.
+If you delete the logged-in administrator, you are logged out upon deletion.
 The account must have at least one administrator.
 3. Click **Delete**.